 Our other studio is 1000 square feet and is more oriented to media based gallery work and installations, although it also gets used as a production space.
 This open studio incorporates a 15 foot lowering lighting grid and remotely operated skylights for either natural or artificial lighting.
 Although a Final Cut Pro & ProTools editing station with video projection and mounted speakers are in the studio at all times, students often bring other media equipment in for experimentation and work.

-Video postproduction stations use current Mac Pro towers running Apple’s Final Cut Studio 2 (Motion, Final Cut 7 etc.) and Adobe’s Creative Suite.
+Video postproduction stations use current Mac Pro towers running Final Cut Pro and Adobe’s Creative Suite.
 The area has both individual edit suites, as well as a four-station room to facilitate communication and collaboration while working.
 A dedicated screening room and edit suite is also available complete with HD projection, 5.1 surround sound, and acoustic treatment to help editors finalize their cuts.

 Sound postproduction in the FVIM area is done using Pro Tools and/or Logic Pro.
 A dedicated Foley/ADR room feeds two separate facilities for recording, and a wide selection of microphones are available down the hall at the AV department.